 Some arrow rests have a hole for your plunger button to stick out a little bit, and some don't have a hole, and instead have a little plastic nub that acts like a makeshift plunger button.
 If you're new to archery, you don't need to use a plunger button for now; you can keep shooting, gain some experience, and then maybe play around with a plunger button.
-If you've been practicing archery for a while and want to begin using a plunger button, you should thing about getting one of the rests that have a hole in it, so your plunger button can help control the arrow when you shoot it.
+If you've been practicing archery for a while and want to begin using a plunger button, you may want to consider getting one of the rests that have a hole in it, so your plunger button can help control the arrow when you shoot it.

 Don't Be Surprised If You Go Through a Lot of These

 Elevated rests have a tendency to wear down, and wear down quickly.
 Even if you're shooting arrows with feather vanes, you'll probably notice that the arm of the rest has some wear and tear.
 While it can be telling you that there's something off with your shot, it's usually fine—so when you're ready to replace the rest, peel it off, remove any gummy residue left from the old rest (some people use rubbing alcohol for that purpose, but a damp cloth + some soap + some elbow grease will do just fine), and apply your new rest.
 Good to go.